 Evidenced based criteria for patient selection for nonoperative management and the medical management of an esophageal perforation are discussed separately.
 (See "Complications of endoscopic esophageal stricture dilation", section on 'Medical management' and "Complications of endoscopic esophageal stricture dilation", section on 'Approach to medical management'.)

 The authors utilize nonoperative management in patients diagnosed early in settings where there is evidence of contained perforations and limited extraluminal soilage.
-Patients are maintained on intravenous fluids, NPO, and broad spectrum antibiotics for five to seven days.
+Patients are maintained on intravenous fluids, nothing per oral (NPO), and broad spectrum antibiotics for five to seven days.
 As long as patients remain clinically stable, contrast esophagography is performed at five to seven days and resumption of oral intake under observation is considered depending on the results.
 We generally do not utilize parenteral nutrition unless the patient has evidence of malnutrition prior to diagnosis.
-Patients who show evidence of clinical deterioration require surgical intervention to control extraluminal contamination and to restore luminal integrity.
+Patients who show evidence of clinical deterioration (eg, fever, tachycardia) require surgical intervention to control extraluminal contamination and to restore luminal integrity.

 SUMMARY AND RECOMMENDATIONS — Esophageal perforation is a diagnostic and therapeutic challenge because of the rarity of the condition and the variability in presentation.